 News related to Tigers and Big Cat genomes

-Tiger Genome Project was sponsored by TheragenEtex, the most advanced Genome sequencing and analysis service company in Korea.
+Tiger Genome Project was sponsored by TheragenEtex, an advanced Genome sequencing and analysis service company in Korea.